Interactive Mission

 The Story

 In Mission 02 your button behaved nicely because the code used INPUT_PULLUP.
-That one line quietly solved a real electronics problem.
+That one line quietly solved a real electronics problem: without a defined HIGH or LOW state, an ESP32 input can float.

 Explain Like I'm 12